Chances are you've misjudged Alexandra Rose from 'Selling The OC'

 Sure, Alexandra Rose might not know her presidents, but there's more to the quirky realtor than LOL moments

 Our first introduction to the Christine Quinn lookalike took place in the teaser for the Selling Sunset spinoff, Selling The OC.
-While perusing a luxurious home, she nonchalantly asks if Abe Lincoln was the first president of the United States.
+While perusing a luxurious home in the debut trailer, she nonchalantly asks if Abe Lincoln was the first president of the United States.
 Whoops!

-From that point on, we assume the 27-year-old will be one to watch, but chances are you might've misjudged the realtor.
-Sure, she's responsible for a few silly moments here and there—and a bit of office drama, to say the least—but a few revelations from the new Netflix star will make you see her in a different light
+From that point on, we assume the O Group staffer will be one to watch, but chances are you couldn't have guessed her backstory.
+Sure, Rose is responsible for a few silly moments here and there—and a bit of office drama, to say the least—but a few revelations from the new Netflix star will make you see her in a different light.

 Who is Alexandra Rose?